 San Francisco households are increasingly diverse, and planning and zoning for residential neighborhoods should accomodate that diversity by permitting both a greater variety of households, and by permitting households to adapt buildings to meet changing needs.

 A dwelling unit is defined in the Planning Code as “a room or suite of two or more rooms that is designed for, or is occupied by, one family doing its own cooking therein and having only one kitchen.”
-Family has a somewhat convoluted definition, which include single people, and unlimited number people related by blood, marriage or adoption along with ‘necessary domestic servants’ and three or fewer roomers or boarders, or five or fewer unrelated persons.
+A “Family” may include single people, and unlimited number people related by blood, marriage or adoption along with ‘necessary domestic servants’ and three or fewer roomers or boarders, or five or fewer unrelated persons.
 Many of the rules in the Planning Code, including the limitation to one kitchen and restrictions on full bathrooms in ‘rooms down‘, are aimed at disallowing the creation of additional units.
-However these restrictions can make housing less suitable to different sorts of households – households with three generations living under the same roof, seniors who wish to live independently but close to a family member or caregiver, or intentional communities.
-Since both San Francisco and the state now permit at least one accessory dwelling unit in any residential building, planners’ imperative to control the details of dwellings’ interior layout makes little sense.
+However these restrictions can make housing less suitable to different sorts of households – households with three generations living under the same roof, seniors who wish to live independently but close to a family member or caregiver, or intentional communities, like co-housing.
+Since both San Francisco and the state now permit at least one accessory dwelling unit in any residential building, the planners’ imperative to control the details of dwellings’ interior layout makes little sense.
 It still makes sense to limit the loss of existing dwelling units, but there’s no good reason to ban second kitchens, or a ground floor bedroom with a full bath.

 Many of the strategies discussed so far allow for smaller houses and smaller units.
 The City should also consider strategies which preserve or create units suitable to larger households.
 When the City created transit-oriented residential districts a decade ago, some of the Supervisors were concerned that removing density limits would result only in studios and one-bedroom units, and limit housing opportunties for larger households, especially households with children.
 In response, the transit-oriented districts included controls which require at least 40% of units in multi-unit buildings to have at least two bedrooms.
 The controls also require that at least one large unit be retained when existing large units divided into two or more units.